 4. Participate in a Variety of Activities That Are Age-appropriate

 When we talk about physical activities for kids, it doesn’t only mean playing baseball or basketball.
-You can motivate your kid to go for any kind of physical activity that goes with their age.
+You can motivate your kid to go for any physical activity with their age.
 Some of the most common physical activities are:

 5. Feed Your Kids Well

-Involving your kid in some physical activity will not survive the purpose of keeping them fit and active if they keep on eating junk food.
+Involving your kid in some physical activity will not survive the purpose of keeping them fit and active if they eat junk food.
 A healthy and nutritious diet is essential for growing kids.
-At a growing age, our body needs lots of vitamins, minerals, and proteins.
-Hence, you need to make sure your kid gets all the essential nutrients that are required by the body.
-Nowadays, kids are more interested in eating burgers, fries, chocolates, etc. You need to tell them about the importance of eating healthy food.
-Try to use junk food as a reward like a chocolate/ a doughnut if the kid finishes all the veggies.
+Our body needs lots of vitamins, minerals, and proteins at a growing age.
+Hence, you need to make sure your kid gets all the essential nutrients required by the body.
+Nowadays, kids are more interested in eating burgers, fries, chocolates, etc. It would help if you told them about the importance of eating healthy food.
+Try to use junk food as a reward, like a chocolate/ a doughnut if the kid finishes all the veggies.
 Try restricting junk food only once or twice a week.

 6. Make it fun

-Little kids love doing things that have a fun element attach to it.
-They don’t need much of a push to jump like a kangaroo or a frog.
+Little kids love doing things that have a fun element attached to them.
+They don’t need much push to jump like a kangaroo or a frog.
 Similarly, kids love playing in the rain or having a pillow fight.
 Also, you might not have to push your kid to dance to their favorite song.
 Hence, try to engage your kid in a physical activity that they enjoy.
-This way, they will have fun doing it that too, with a smile on their faces.
+This way, they will have fun doing that too, with a smile on their faces.

 7. Try using exercise as a reward